 The same idea applies to getting together.
 If you've been seeing each other every weekend, and suddenly they're busy with a ton of plans for two weeks in a row that don't include you, Reardon says that's a pretty big red flag.
 "It’s another indicator that your partner is pulling away, and maybe trying to think something through without you in the room."

 But if you've been noticing distance, Reardon says it might not necessarily mean they're having second thoughts.
 "Many people have reported to me that just before a partner makes a big commitment to take the relationship to the next level, they tend to take more than usual time to themselves, to really try to think things through before taking that leap," she says.

-distance could be a positive thing for your relationship.
+So there's really no need to jump to conclusions straight away.
+You never know, the distance could be a positive thing for your relationship.
 But if your partner is treating you completely different in a way that's affecting your happiness, you might need to have an honest talk regardless of whether they're doing it because they're second-guessing the relationship or not.